pranta-deba/todo-app-with-redux/README.md

-last : 25-9 RTK Query initial setup 🫡🫡 completed
+last : 26-2 Setup a Mutation in RTK Query 🫡🫡 completed